-If you’ve eaten out in Serbia, you will no doubt have seen rakija on the menu, and you might even have tried it.
-This rather potent alcoholic beverage is fantastic when it’s homemade, and therefore, even more potent!
+If you’ve eaten out in Serbia, you will undoubtedly have seen rakija on the menu, and you might even have tried it.
+This rather potent alcoholic beverage is fantastic when it’s homemade and, therefore, even more powerful!

 Buying a bottle of this delicious drink is a must-do, but remember to warn anyone you give it to as a gift because it is incredibly high in alcohol content!

-If you haven’t tried rakija (put it on your Serbian to-do list), then it is a type of brandy usually made of grapes, but sometimes plums.
+If you haven’t tried rakija (put it on your Serbian to-do list), it is a type of brandy usually made of grapes but sometimes plums.
 You can find commercial types of rakija, but homemade is always much more delicious.

 A Rakija Lampek